elugens/hello-javascript/docs/additional-questions/js-animation/css-animations.md

 ---

-### Can you explain what CSS keyframes are used for in web development?
+### Can you describe what CSS keyframes are and how they get utilized in web development?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The @keyframes CSS at-rule controls the intermediate steps in a CSS animation sequence by defining styles for keyframes (or waypoints) along the animation sequence.
-This gives more control over the intermediate steps of the animation sequence than transitions.
+This process gives more control over the intermediate steps of the animation sequence than transitions.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />